Taylor Swift’s New Album Could Be Exclusive To Her ‘New Website’ [Rumor]

 Taylor Swift’s “Swifties” trademark could also be an app or even a mobile game, according to Billboard.
 It was reported that the brand could be a personalized app for her fan club that includes live performances from the artist and exclusive merchandise.

 A mobile game is not far from possible.
-The publication noted that Taylor has partnered with Glu Mobile, a company that has created mobile apps for stars like Katy Perry, Kim Kardashian, and Nicki Minaj.
+The publication noted that Taylor has partnered with Glu Mobile, a company that has created mobile apps for stars like Katy Perry, Kim Kardashian and Nicki Minaj.

 Reps for Taylor Swift have yet to make a comment regarding the rumors.
 For now, it remains unclear when the award-winning singer will release her new studio album.
 Her friend, Ed Sheeran, though, may have dropped a hint.
 In an interview with BBC in March 2017, Sheeran said that Swift’s new album will not be coming out until Christmas.